richmahn/en_tn/isa/33/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of this chapter, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in this chapter.

 This chapter continues the series of "woes."
 It speaks against ungodly or evil people in general.
 (See: [[rc://en/tw/dict/bible/kt/woe]], [[rc://en/tw/dict/bible/kt/ungodly]] and [[rc://en/tw/dict/bible/kt/evil]])